nilsmango/project7III/content/tap/support.md

 ### What Premium upgrades are available?
 There is a one-time purchase for lifetime access to unlimited Tap use.

+### Where is Undo and Redo?
+Long-press on the arrows in the footer bar for undo and redo!

 ## Feature Requests
 We love hearing your ideas (you can also send us your music made with 7III Tap)!
 Send your feature requests to [hi@project7III.com](mailto:hi@project7III.com).